nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Plane**: A unit plane which can be assigned to be used in flights.
 * **Flight**: An activity with start and end locations, to which pilots, planes and crew can be assigned.

+## Appendix: Requirements

+## Appendix: Planned Enhancements

+The Wingman app is still a work in progress and there's a lot of potential for our app in the future.
+Some features could not be worked on due to the complexity within our time constraints.
+In this section, we detail features which we aim to develop and include in our Wingman app in upcoming versions.

+Below, are the details of the planned enhancements:

+#### 1. `filter` command

+The `filter` command would serve to allow managers to navigate their resource lists, as they can search by specific attributes of a resource.

+Currently, there is no way to search through resource lists - they only can be scrolled through and the order of listed resources is based on the order the resources have been added to Wingman.
+This might not be the most efficient solution when an airline has a large number of resources.

+Therefore, a `filter` feature would be particularly useful for airline managers.
+To elaborate, a `filter` command for each resource would allow managers to search for a specific resource based on the resources attributes.
+As a result, the resource list would show the resources which match the query at the top.

+For example, `Crew` could be filtered by their rank and as a result, the `Crew` list would only show the `Crew` with the corresponding rank.

+#### 2. Improving the current linking

+In Wingman's current implementation, linking between resources is made with a `Link` object.
+The `Link` can constrain how many resources are linked to another.
+However, `Link` only supports one-directional relations.
+This means that if B is linked to A, only A is "aware" that such a `Link` exists.

+For better use of our app, it would be helpful to have a bidirectional `Link` instead.
+With a bidirectional `Link`, we could do more commands or operations seamlessly (e.g. the `check` command, which is detailed below).
+Furthermore, fixing the `Link` would allow us to fix our `LinkLocation` commands.

+Given the time constraints of our project, this was not feasible for this iteration but with more time, we can implement it for upcoming versions.

+#### 3. Input validation

+There are multiple commands in the Wingman app which require input validation before they should be executed.

+For example, the linking commands such as `LinkXYZtoFlight` or `LinkXYZtoLocation`.
+It seems that currently, a resource could be in more than one `Location` at once.
+Additionally, a resource in `Location` A can be linked to a `Flight` starting at `Location` B.

+Another example where input validation is required in Wingman is our previous availability attribute and `check` command which will be elaborated on further in the following point.

+One way of tackling this issue would be to modify the current logic of the affected commands such that error messages can be thrown when an error is detected.
+The errors would prevent resources being linked to multiple locations etc.

+In following versions, we would add more input validation to Wingman in order to ensure smooth operation of our app.

+#### 4. Availability attribute and `check` command

+Previously, we tried adding an `availability` feature to `Crew`, `Pilot`, and `Plane` to indicate whether they are currently assigned to a `Flight`.

+However, under our time constraints, it was difficult for us to synchronize when these resources' availability changes.
+Specifically, there were cases where a resource's availability did not change when it should have.

+When linking a resource to a `Flight`, we should be checking the resource's availability and determining if the `Link` can be made or not.
+This is another aspect of input validation as described earlier.

+Therefore, due to the error-prone nature of this command, we decided to exclude it from this release.
+However, the nature of Wingman as a scheduling app would require an availability feature.
+So, with more time, we should be able to implement this feature - perhaps by making `Link` bidirectional, or rethinking our approach to availability.

+#### 5. UI enhancements

+A point which was raised up by some test users of Wingman is that the resource lists might be slightly hard to navigate.

+To fix this, we could further develop our UI by resizing our "item cards" so that all the information for a given resource can be seen easily without needing to scroll.